You may have noticed that many of my recipes use Monkfruit with erythritol as a replacement for sugar.

 Where can you buy it?

 I use Lacanto Monkfruit with Eythritol.
 It comes in two varieties: Classic (like white sugar) and Golden (like light brown or golden sugar.)

 Recently, it has become so popular that it's readily available in grocery stores and supermarkets, usually in the baking supply aisle.
 Costco carries it as well, at a much lower price.
-Lacanto also makes a syrup that provides a substitute for maple syrup.
-If you can't find it in your local supermarket, you can order Lacanto Monkfruit from Amazon. (affiliate link)
+Lacanto also makes a syrup that provides a good substitute for maple syrup.
+If you can't find it in your local supermarket, you can order Lacanto Monkfruit from Amazon.

 Is it right for you?